Pinoccio/firmware-pinoccio/README.md

 Quick start: Preconfigured VM
 -----------------------------
 There is a pre-configured Pinoccio VM available, which you can use to quickly get all three of the above requirements done.
-This is a 3.4GB torrent containing a VM template that can be imported into either Virtualbox or VMWare Workstation/Fusion.
+This is a 1GB torrent containing a VM template that can be imported into either Virtualbox or VMWare Workstation/Fusion.

-*This link is outdated and does not match the current version*
+Magnet URI (Built 18 Mar 2014):

-Magnet URI (current version is 0.9):
+magnet:?xt=urn:btih:788538B08B13E723AC3649BB813891DC785EF99C

-magnet:?xt=urn:btih:3A291BD6C4EC6C720B73D0625285692DF7F030A7
+The `create-vm-image.sh` script will build a new VM image from scratch (advanced users only!)

 --------------
 1: Arduino IDE